 Why is the Estimate Important?

 Accurate estimates win new projects and business for companies.
-In the bid estimation phase, construction documents, take-offs, and other direct costs are used to allow the estimator to determine an approximation on job costs.
+In the bid estimation phase, construction documents, take-offs, and other direct costs are used to allow the estimator to determine an approximation of job costs.
 Customers and builders are concerned about the price of a project because of the financial impact of expenditure overrun and the failure of project completion.
 It is in the interest of BOTH parties to spend time researching and estimating the expenses.
-No one wants to lose money, and construction estimating provides a useful tool in project management.
+No one wants to lose money, and construction estimating is a useful project management tool.

 - Accurate Planning: Proper cost estimation enables one to plan the subtasks required to complete a task correctly.
 You can develop a work breakdown structure more efficiently and ensure your project team adheres to the project timelines.